Xinming-Dai/twoview3d/README.md

 # twoview3d

-A two-view 3D reconstruction pipeline that includes [E-RayZer](E-RayZer/) for self-supervised 3D reconstruction from two images.
+A two-view 3D reconstruction pipeline that includes [E-RayZer](E-RayZer/) for self-supervised 3D reconstruction from two views of the same object.

 ## Repository Structure
 Set up the repository structure as follows